christopher-wolff-zz/news-analysis/README.md

 ```
 inside the project root directory.

-Lastly, the nltk library requires downloading all needed files.
+Lastly, the nltk library requires downloading some files.
 This can be done by launching an interactive python shell with
 ```
 python3
 ```